stinkytoe/bevy_ldtk_asset/README.md

 ---
 NOTE:

-Previous versions of this plugin would attempt to spawn ecs entities for the user.
+Previous versions of this plugin would attempt to spawn ECS entities for the user.
 This functionality has been removed, but will be added to a separate crate in the future.
 See: [shieldtank](https://github.com/stinkytoe/shieldtank)